SpectraHackathon/2019/README.md

-# spectra-revamp
+# Spectra 2019

-The New and Improved Spectra Website :)
+ - 5/8/19 Pushed new website to production.